w3c/horizontal-issue-tracker/docs/HOWTO.md

 * Apply the *-tracker label in your own repository to draw a horiztontal review group's attention to an issue in one of your own repositories.
 Horizontal review groups may also apply the label if they are interested in tracking a particular issue.

 * Horizontal review groups may apply the *-needs-resolution to issues they expect to be resolved before the specification moves to a new maturity level.
+Working Groups must not remove or add the *-needs-resolution label.

 * If *-needs-resolution is applied to an issue, automatic tooling will remove the *-tracker label.